project-talan/tln-cli/README.md

 ## Motivation
 Modern software development has a complex internal structure.
 Here is just a couple of challanges we are facing every day:
-* multiple versions of your product can rely on different versions of third-party components
+* multiple versions (branches) of your product can rely on different versions of third-party components
-* polyglot programming environment assumes dependecies from a lot of external components from different ecosystems (java, nodejs, c++, javscript etc.)
+* polyglot programming environment assumes dependencies from a lot of external components and from different ecosystems (java, nodejs, c++, javscript etc.)
 * onboarding procedure for the new developer in most cases is non-trivial process
 * multiple teams inside big company usally do the same things by a different ways extremelly increasing overhead
-* use uniform build process for local development and CI is a bit of a challange
+* use uniform build process for the local development and CI is a bit of a challange
 * ... put your daily software development headaches here

 ## Key features
+* `uniform` installation procedure for wide range of third-party components and tracking their history of versions
+* ability to create fully isolated development environments, based of information where even every branch can use different version of components
+* additional layer to store common information about company/team/projects/service (list of teams, SCM system parameters etc.) and user/environment specidic data (user name/email, environment variables etc.)
+* all configurations are fully customizable, user can define any environment variable, SDLC steps, .env files to be part of development process
+* simple configuration file will help to manage `mono- and multi- repo` approaches and even mixed variations.

 **tln is**
 * `uniform` development environment for multiple projects
 * set of rules for `smooth on-boarding` procedure
 * helper to manage `shared` libraries and components
 * `flexible` structure for `micro-services, SOA & N-ties` architectures
-* `umbrella solution` for `mono- and multi- repo` approaches
+* `umbrella solution` for
 * `IaC`
 * platform `agnostic`
-* `polyglot programming friendly`
+*

 ## Prerequisites
 * Install Nodejs 12.x or higher (https://nodejs.org)